 Students requesting medical records should allow up to 15 business days processing time.
 A fee is charged for medical records processing of records greater than 5 pages.

-Current, enrolled students: Immunization records can be obtained through the online Student Health Patient Portal.
+Current students: Log into the online Student Health Patient Portal to view and print your Mason immunization record.
 You will register the first time you log in.
 Select “George Mason University” as your school.

 Release of Health Records FROM Mason